qrti/shrink/README.md

 `sudo raspi-config --expand-rootfs`
 `sudo reboot`

-\- the script is 'half automatic', meaning at one point it will start GParted on desktop and guide you what to do
+\- the script is 'half automatic'
+meaning at one point it will start GParted on desktop and guide you what to do

-\- progress display of 'fill empty space' may not end at 100 % exactly because of difficult file system overhead calculation, nevertheless space will be filled correctly
+\- progress display of 'fill empty space' may not end at 100 % exactly
+because of difficult file system overhead calculation
+nevertheless space will be filled correctly

 \- the script was developed and tested on a VirtualBox Windows host with Linux Mint guest